Japan Pulp and Paper Company Limited

 • Disclosure Based on TCFD Recommendations

-We recognize that climate change can lead to the depletion of forest resources, as well as increased risks associated with global warming and potential financial burden.
+We recognize that climate change can lead to the depletion of forest resources, as well as increased risks associated with global warming and potential financial burdens.
 In addition, we view reducing greenhouse gas emissions across the entire supply chain as a corporate responsibility and have identified “climate change” as a material issue.
 Our response to climate change has focused mainly on the Paper Manufacturing & Processing segment, where greenhouse gas emissions are high.
 We have promoted energy efficiency and the utilization of non-fossil energy sources to reduce emissions.
-Based on greenhouse gas reduction targets set in 2024, we will strengthen our efforts to achieve carbon neutrality by 2050.
+In fiscal 2024, two companies in the containerboard manufacturing business switched to renewable energy derived from hydroelectric power, and they also took measures such as upgrading to energy-saving facilities and improving productivity.
+At Japan Pulp & Paper as well, we offset all of our Scope 2 emissions by purchasing Non-Fossil Certificates, helping the group achieve a reduction rate of about 41% from the reference year.
+Based on greenhouse gas reduction targets set in May 2024, the group will proactively drive forward initiatives to achieve carbon neutrality by 2050.

 Japan Pulp & Paper Group Medium- and Long-term Reduction Targets